datarockets/ruby-style/RELEASING.md

 The `MINOR` version must be incremented if backward-compatible functionality is introduced.
 In the strictest sense, this means you should be able to upgrade to a new minor version without experiencing any breaking changes.

-Usually, we'll incremented it on changing list of cops, updating minor versions of dependencie.
+Usually, we'll increment it on changing the list of cops, updating minor versions of dependencies.

 The `PATCH` version is meant for backward-compatible bug fixes.
 You should expect no new functionality with a new patch version, only improvements.